 Through a lease, the tenants and the landlord agree that the tenant must pay a certain amount of rent, maintain the premises in good condition, and other items that the landlord will require according to the laws of each state.
 To keep the tenant informed, the landlord must send a letter about changes to the rent, such as a rent increase.

-On the other hand, the landlord can evict the tenant at any time if he/she does not pay the rent or if any inconvenience arises.
-In this case, it is also essential to contact the tenant to notify him/her about the eviction and that he/she will have a certain amount of time to leave the apartment.
+On the other hand, the landlord can evict the tenant at any time if they do not pay the rent or if any inconvenience arises.
+In this case, it is also essential to contact the tenant to notify them about the eviction and that they will have a certain amount of time to leave the apartment.

-If he doesn’t deliver what he owes, he must pack his bags and find a new home.
+If they don’t pay what they owe, they must pack their bags and find a new home.
 This is why it is better to have a good relationship between both parties to avoid this last instance.

-Whatever the reason, whether it is an eviction or a renewal, a letter should be sent to the tenant to let him know about the situation.
+Whatever the reason, whether it is an eviction or a renewal, a letter should be sent to the tenant to let them know about the situation.

 What is a lease non-renewal letter?